Magic Item Price Calculator

 The Problem with "Book Prices"

 A Potion of Healing and a Potion of Flying are both "Common" items, but their utility is vastly different.
 Additionally, in a "Low Magic" campaign where wizards are rare, prices should skyrocket.
-In a high-fantasy metropolis like Eberron's Sharn, they might be cheaper.
+In a high-fantasy metropolis where magic is commonplace, they might be cheaper.

 How this Tool Calculates Value